ZoneMinder/zoneminder/docs/installationguide/redhat.rst

 Note that RHEL/CentOS 7 users should use yum instead of dnf.

-How to Build a Your Own ZoneMinder Package
+How to Build Your Own ZoneMinder Package
 ------------------------------------------

 If you are looking to do development or the available packages just don't suit you, then you can follow these steps to build your own ZoneMinder RPM.